DebasishSahoo10/All-JavaScript/Functional Programming/Concepts.md

 2. What are the array methods that mutates the array?

 : (1) Push (2) Pop (3) Shift (4) Unshift (5) Splice (6) Reverse (7) Sort

+3. What is Functional Programming?

+:

+4. What are Higher Order Functions?

+: A function that takes another function as an argument or returns another function out of it, is called a Higher Order Function.
+For example : Map Method for Array or Event Listeners.

+5. Why Functions are first class citizens in JS?